kurvaraviteja355/Semiconductor-Wafer-has-to-be-replaced-or-not-using-mlops/README.md

-mlops_main
+Mlops project to check whether the Semiconductor Wafer has to be replaced or not using Machine Learning
 ==============================

-its wafer project using mlops
+Semiconditor Wafer project

 Project Organization
 ------------